Promoting positive behaviour for all the people we support who have learning disabilities

 The team brings together social care and healthcare professionals with decades of experience in supporting people who display behaviours that challenge.

 Taking a person-centred approach they find out the reason behind an individual’s challenging behaviour and produce support plans and strategies to reduce the behaviour and improve the person’s quality of life.

 The work of the PBIT team leads to positive outcomes for everyone involved – from the supported individuals and their families, to their key workers and the service they’re supported by.

 How the team can help

-The team provides advice, mentoring, training and practical support across a range of areas, including:
+Working closely with our referrals team, service managers, support teams, external professionals, as well as individuals and their families; the team provide advice, mentoring, training and practical support across a range of areas, including:

 Our dynamic team support specific regions, building up strong relationships with the services they support as well as the individuals and colleagues they work with.

 Learn more about what our team do and how they work across our residential and supported living services, wherever and whenever they are needed.